bastibe/RunForrest/README.md

 So why is RunForrest better?

 1. Understandable.
 Just short of 200 lines of source code is manageable.
-2. No dependencies.
-A recent version of Python is all you need.
+2. No complicated dependencies.
+A recent version of Python with `dill` and `tqdm` is all you need.
 3. Simple.
 The above call graph will now look like this:

 ```python